What did you think an artist would pick up on from your poem?

 Read any good books lately?

 Poet Nathan McClain: Geez, good books??
 Don’t get me started.
 Far too many to list.
-I’ve recently finished Jesus Said, a chapbook by Patrick Donnelly; four-legged girl, by Diane Seuss; and Stitches, by David Small, all of which were quite wonderful.
+I’ve recently finished Jesus Said, a chapbook by Patrick Donnelly; Four-Legged Girl, by Diane Seuss; and Stitches, by David Small, all of which were quite wonderful.
 Simulacra, by Airea D. Matthews is brilliant.
 But I have so much reading to do.
 On my immediate list?
-Henry Kissinger Mon Amour, by Conor Bracken; Rocket Fantastic, by Gabrielle Calvorcoressi; and Richard Siken’s Crush (surprisingly, I’ve never read it).
-But I have so much reading to do, hahaha.
+Henry Kissinger, Mon Amour, by Conor Bracken; Rocket Fantastic, by Gabrielle Calvocoressi; and Crush, by Richard Siken (surprisingly, I’ve never read it).
+But I have so much reading to do!
 My poor bookshelves.

 Artist Sam Vernon: Between the World and Me by Ta-Nehisi Coates.